Daryl Goodrich: Career

-In 2004, Goodrich was commissioned to design and produce the opening animations for the Athens Olympic Games.
-This was followed by further commissions for Vancouver 2010 Winter Olympics, and the 2012 London Olympics.
-Goodrich directed Make Britain Proud and Inspiration - two official London Olympic bid films that helped win the 2012 games.
+Goodrich directed Make Britain Proud and Inspiration, two official London Olympic bid films that helped win the 2012 games.
 The winning film was noted for its powerful imagery and strong messaging.
-London Mayor Ken Livingstone said the film Inspiration 'won us the Olympics' and Goodrich and his producer were named among the top ten key players who helped London win the Games (The Observer, 10 July 2005).
+London Mayor Ken Livingstone said the film Inspiration 'won us the Olympics' and Goodrich was named among the top ten key players who helped London win the Games (The Observer, 10 July 2005).

 Goodrich was commissioned to design and direct the Olympic film Inside The Race, a film exhibited at the Olympic museum in Lausanne, Switzerland.
 For the opening ceremony of the 2012 Paralympic Games Goodrich was commissioned by Channel 4 television to direct the story of 7/11 survivor Martine Wright The Journey.